 Bly and his team are in the process of re-engineering EDI solutions that were put in place before they had LANSA, both for inbound and outbound EDI.
 "We are working towards making LANSA Composer our common platform for all inbound and outbound EDI communication," explains Bly.

-In the near future Wells and Young are also going to use LANSA Composer for customer data integration between its internal systems.
-"We want to establish a formal system based process for managing customer product information between the various systems that we use," explains Bly.
+Bly also plans to use LANSA Composer for data integration between its internal systems.
+"We want to establish a formal system based process for managing information between the various systems that we use," explains Bly.
 "We are standardizing on using LANSA Composer as the glue between our System21 ERP and formal communications with other systems."
-These systems include the System/21 and Aurora ERP solutions, Kelros CRM, Lotus Notes and an in-house developed Enterprise Information System (EIS).
+These systems include the Aurora ERP solution, Kelros CRM, Lotus Notes and an in-house developed Enterprise Information System (EIS).

-Standardizing on LANSA Composer will not remain restricted to the IBM i platform either, as Bly is in the process of using the same LANSA Composer technology in Windows and SQL Server based environments as well.
+Standardizing on LANSA Composer will not remain restricted to ERP integration (which involves IBM i for Wells and Young’s).
+Bly is in the process of using the same LANSA Composer technology in Windows and SQL Server based environments as well.

 We are standardizing on LANSA Composer for all formal communications between systems